This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Accommodation: Pink Coco Hotel 325k per person in a double room

-Food: Water refill 5k – Breakfast Single Fin 127k – Local warung 65k – Dinner Latino Bingin 135k – Coconut on the beach 30k
+Food: Water refill 5k – Breakfast Single Fin 127k – Snack in a local warung 65k – Dinner Latino Bingin 135k – Coconut on the beach 30k

 Transport: Scooter rental 50k – Gas 14k